- Primary Teachers

 Opening conversations and building positive, practical steps together

-We are committed to sharing more voices, experiences, ideas, and insights through our publishing and our work with authors, illustrators and partners; whether that’s in a young child’s picture storybook or a History textbook.
+We are committed to sharing more voices, experiences, ideas, and insights through our publishing and our work with authors, illustrators and partners; whether that’s in a young child’s storybook or a History textbook.

 We’re delighted to have joined Lit in Colour to encourage greater diversity in children’s reading.
 We will be providing free support for teachers and parents to increase confidence in teaching and discussing a more representative range of books from writers of colour and from minority ethnic backgrounds.
 This will include a school planning toolkit, as well as reading lists and an expert-led series of podcasts and blogs.

 If you'd like to see more detailed information on diversity and inclusion in our primary reading books, then please click here.

 Emotionally powerful fiction and non-fiction to make children think

 Fully decodable books that tackle the word gap too

 Epic engagement to turn all your children into reading superheroes

 The Pirate Mums is a heart-warming, funny celebration of different families and a perfect class read for Reception and KS1.
 The author Jodie Lancet-Grant was moved to create a picture book featuring LGBTQ+ families like hers to read to her twin daughters.
 Our free Resources Pack includes a guide, activity sheets and bunting.